ePages-de/epages-devportal/_posts/2018/2018-10-30-the-best-tools-to-implement-ux-concepts.md

 about_authors: ["aortmann"]
 ---

-In this last part of our series about using the right tools for different UX phases, the implementation phase is in the spotlight.
+In this last part of our series about using the right tools for different UX phases, the implementation phase is in the spotlight.<br>
-A big part of our daily routine is to support the development teams during the implementation of UX concepts.
+A big part of our daily routine is to support the development teams during implementation.
-In this phase it's all about communication and clarification.
+For us this means a lot of communication and clarification.
-We often give feedback, discuss details that are not defined, or come up with smaller issues that can be improved.
+We give feedback, discuss details that are not defined, or come up with smaller issues that can be improved.
-Most of the discussions take place in meetings or directly at our desk.
+Most of the discussions take place in meetings or directly at the developers' desk.

 Many of the tools that we have presented in our posts ["Useful tools for user research and UX groundwork"](/blog/ux-and-design/useful-ux-tools-for-research-and-groundwork/) and ["UX concepts made easy with the right tools"](/blog/ux-and-design/ux-concepts-made-easy-with-the-right-tools/) we do use during implementation as well; most importantly the mockups and interaction concepts in Confluence.
 Our beloved whiteboard is also still there to define some nitty-gritty details.
-But, there's more that helps us in the implementation phase of our concepts.

 ## Getting user interface texts right

 Besides supporting our teams, we have another role during the implementation phase.
-Together with our Technical Writers we provide UI texts for our products.
+Together with our Technical Writers we provide the user interface texts for our products.
+By actively working with the UI texts, we ensure that the whole interface is easy to use and consistent.
+Without good and user-centric UI texts, such as labels or help texts, the whole usability would suffer.<br>
-If you want to know more about this great alliance, have a look at Birgit's post ["Why UX and Technical Writing make a dream team"](/blog/techcomm-and-socialmedia/why-ux-and-technical-writing-make-a-dream-team/) or Christina's post on [how to create awesome UI texts](/blog/language-and-localization/how-to-create-awesome-ui-texts/).
+If you want to know more about this great alliance of TechWriting and UX, have a look at Birgit's post ["Why UX and Technical Writing make a dream team"](/blog/techcomm-and-socialmedia/why-ux-and-technical-writing-make-a-dream-team/) or Christina's post on [how to create awesome UI texts](/blog/language-and-localization/how-to-create-awesome-ui-texts/).
-Crafting UI texts is much easier (and much more fun), if you have the right tooling in place.
+Crafting UI texts is just so much easier (and much more fun), if you have the right tooling in place.

 ### Terminology database

 Our internal terminology database is a great support for us when it comes to using terms that have already been defined, and thus helps us to create consistent UI texts.

-{% image_custom image="/assets/img/pages/blog/images/terminology_database.png" width="100" lightbox %}
+{% image_custom image="/assets/img/pages/blog/images/terminology_database.png" width="50" lightbox %}

 We've put quite some initial work into setting up this database.
 It involved a lot of research, discussions, and agreements in advance, but the effort was absolutely worth it!